jcksnvllxr80/go-txt2img-discord-bot/README.md

 ./main
 ```

-## activating the bot from discord
+## call the bot into action from discord

 ```text
 @ai_image rick james with a technicolor dreamcoat in space